Climate Policy Elites' Twitter Interactions across Nine Countries: Methods and Data

 \subsection{Identifying Policy Organizations and Members on Twitter}

 For each policy actor, we identified four ``levels'' of organizational roles: 1) organization primary, 2) individual executive, 3) organizational auxiliary, and 4) individual non-executive.
 These levels are summarized in \autoref{tab:levels}, using WWF-Australia as an example.
 Here, we describe the conceptual bounds of each organizational level, and describe how we identified each of these subsets of accounts.
-A schema of our protocol is shown in \autoref{fig:protocol}.\footnote{Additional details of our account identification and data collection protocols can be found in our codebook at the following Github repository (\href{https://github.com/tedhchen/componMultilayer}{\texttt{github.com/tedhchen/componMultilayer}}).}
+A schema of our protocol is shown in \autoref{fig:protocol}.\footnote{Additional details of our account identification and data collection protocols can be found in our codebook at the following Github repository (\href{https://github.com/tedhchen/componMultilayer}{\texttt{github.com/tedhchen/componMultilayer}}).} Of the 1045 organizations, we were able to identify at least one Twitter account for 904 (87\%).

 \paragraph{Organization Primary} This is the primary organizational account of the policy actor.
 There is only one account in this category for each organization.
 This account can be manually identified in a number of ways, including from the organization's website, from a Twitter search, or from a general web search.